On the P\'olya Frequency Order of the de Bruijn--Newman Kernel: Certified Failure at Order Five: Numerical Explorations and Withdrawn Claims

 In the de~Bruijn--Newman framework, the Gaussian multiplier $e^{tu^2}$ plays the role of heat flow: applying it to $\Phi$ for positive $t$ ``smooths'' the kernel and tends to improve positivity properties.
-It is natural to ask:

-\begin{quote} \emph{For a given counterexample configuration $(u_0,h)$, what is the minimal $t$ such that the Gaussian-deformed kernel $K_t(u) = e^{tu^2}\Phi(|u|)$ satisfies the PF$_5$ condition at this configuration?} \end{quote}
+As an exploratory probe --- with plain floating-point/high-precision numerics, no certificates --- we ask: for a given counterexample configuration $(u_0,h)$, what is the minimal $t$ such that the deformed kernel $K_t(u) = e^{tu^2}\Phi(|u|)$ satisfies the PF$_5$ condition at this configuration?

 \begin{definition}[Toeplitz PF$_5$ Gaussian threshold] For $(u_0,h)$ with $D_5(u_0,h;0) < 0$, define

 where $D_5(u_0,h;t) = \det[K_t(u_0 + (i-j)h)]_{i,j=0}^4$. \end{definition}